ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 _In the `:test` context only_, flags can be applied to build step operations — preprocessing, compilation, and linking — for only those test executables that match file name criteria.
-Matchers match on test file names only, and the specified flags are added to the build step for all files that are components of matched test executables.
+Matchers match on test filenames only, and the specified flags are added to the build step for all files that are components of matched test executables.